Jump To Section:

 Why Call American Pest for Complete Bed Bug Protection

 When you choose American Pest, you get the highest level of bed bug control.
 Our team includes board-certified entomologists who understand the behavioral patterns of bed bugs and how to counteract their natural defenses to rid your home of these tormenting pests.
 From beginning to end, we apply the most advanced methods and products to give you the level of treatment required.
 K-9 bed bug inspectors may be used or an inspection may be performed by a human inspector, depending on your specific situation.
 High-end heat remediation may be the solution or your technician might suggest a mixture of bed bug control methods.
 Which strategies are used will be determined by your licensed technician based on their experienced observations and attention to your individual needs.
+There are many misconceptions about bed bugs, so it is best to seek professional advice and instruction.

 Do you need bed bug service or an expert to confirm an infestation within your home?
 We can help.
 Reach out to American Pest for immediate assistance.